ethereum/consensus-specs/specs/core/0_fork-choice.md

 # Ethereum 2.0 Phase 0 -- Beacon Chain Fork Choice

-**NOTICE**: This document is a work in progress for researchers and implementers.
+**Notice**: This document is a work-in-progress for researchers and implementers.

 ## Table of contents
 <!-- TOC -->